Singularities in positive characteristic, stratification and simplification of the singular locus: Elimination via universal invariants

 \

 The group $S_n$ also acts linearly on $k[Y_i-Y_j]_{1\leq i,j\leq n}$ defining a graded subring

-These are functions on the coefficients of the universal polynomial, and hence on the coefficients of any monic polynomial of degree $n$, which are clearly invariant by any change of the form $Z-\alpha$.
-It will also be shown below how to further profit from the inclusion $k[Y_1-Y_2,,\ldots,Y_1-Y_n]^{S_n}\subset k[Y_1-T,\ldots,Y_n-T]^{S_n}.$
+The elements on the left hand side are functions on the coefficients of the universal polynomial which are clearly invariant by any change of the form $Z+T$.
+Through $\Theta$ (see (\ref{especial})) they define functions on the coeficients of $f(Z)$ which are invariant under changes of the form $Z+\alpha$.

 \